WNAC-TV (Boston): 1965–1972

 By 1967, most of WNAC's in-house productions, including news and public affairs programs, began to be broadcast in color.
 Several years later, the newscasts' titles were changed to New England Today (for morning and noon newscasts) and New England Tonight (for the 6 and 11 p.m. broadcasts).
 Reporter John Henning briefly served as the station's lead anchor before leaving for (the original channel 5) WHDH-TV because, as he complained, the station was more interested in feature films than news.
 In 1970, the station was the first to promote its newscasts with a music package based on a jingle, called "Move Closer to Your World" (WNAC's slogan at the time was "7 Colors Your World", later used by Australia's Seven Network).
 Two years later, WNAC's news director moved to Philadelphia's WPVI-TV and took the theme music with him, where it became iconically associated with that station.
 Also during this era, a series of anchor teams led the newscasts, including Jim Hale and Howard Nielsen and later Hale and Ken Thomas.
 The station revamped its anchor desk entirely in 1970, naming Lee Nelson and Chuck Scarborough as the anchor team.
-After serving in the role from 1970 to 1974, Scarborough moved to WNBC in New York City, where he remains today.
+After serving in the role from 1970 to 1974, Scarborough moved to WNBC in New York City, where he retired on December 12, 2024, after 50 years at the station.